fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Add-AzureHDInsightMetastore.md

 For information about how to submit jobs by using APS and other approaches, see Submit Hadoop jobs in HDInsighthttps://azure.microsoft.com/en-us/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/.
 For reference information about APS HDInsight, see Azure HDInsight Cmdletshttps://msdn.microsoft.com/en-us/library/mt438705.aspx.

-The **Add-AzureHDInsightMetastore** cmdlet adds a Microsoft ssNoVersion database to an Azure HDInsight configuration that is created by the New-AzureHDInsightClusterConfig cmdlet.
+The **Add-AzureHDInsightMetastore** cmdlet adds a Microsoft SQL Server database to an Azure HDInsight configuration that is created by the New-AzureHDInsightClusterConfig cmdlet.
 The database is used to store metadata for Hive or Oozie, or both.

 ## EXAMPLES